lamuyz/st-segmentation-analysis-scripts/methods/spateo_watershed/README.md

 ## Workflow

-The segmentation was performed using the built-in watershed-based workflow in Spateo.
+The segmentation was performed using the built-in watershed-based workflow provided by Spateo.

-The workflow was mainly run with standard or default settings.
+Cell expansion was also performed following the parameter settings provided in the official Spateo documentation.

 ## Environment Files